How to Unlock an iPhone

 If you bought your phone outright from a retailer like Apple or Amazon (make sure it says “unlocked” when you purchase it), then you can just skip this section—your phone should already be unlocked.
 If you’re not sure, the most reliable way to check is by inserting another SIM card into your device.
 You can borrow your friend’s SIM card (in the name of science) to find out.

-First things first, we’ll need to remove the SIM card from your own device.
+First things first, you need to remove the SIM card from your own device.
 To do this, you’ll need a paperclip.
 It’s one of those tiny button situations where only something as thin as a paperclip can press it.
 Use the pictures below as a guide to find the eject button for different iPhone devices.

 Not all SIM cards are the same size